facebook/TestSlide/docs/test_runner/index.rst

 Stack traces can be hard to read.
 By default, TestSlide trims the working directory from file names on stack traces, simplifying the output.
 You can tweak this behavior with ``--trim-strace-path-prefix``.

 Also, stack trace lines that are from TestSlide's code base are hidden, as they are only useful when debugging TestSlide itself.
+You can see them if you wish, by using ``--show-testslide-stack-trace``.

 Shuffled Execution
 ------------------